flanliulf/learngit/readme.txt

-Git it is a version control system.
+Git it is a distributed version control system.
 Git is free software.